BlockzeroLabs/aquafi-docs/source/index.rst

     :alt: Aqua Logo
     :align: center

 Welcome!
 The purpose of the following pages are to provide a compresensive document specifiying all the different aspects of the AquaFi protocol and the Aqua token.
-If you are new to AquaFi you may want to check out the :doc:`./pages/getting-started/overview.rst` or the :doc:`./pages/getting-started/faq.rst`
+If you are new to AquaFi you may want to check out the :doc:`./pages/category1/overview` or the :doc:`./pages/category1/faq`

+**This documentation is aimed at those who want to learn the basics of AquaFi to those who want to learn the more in-depth technical aspects of the protocol too**

 Getting Started
 ---------------